Magazine pictures can be interesting drawing prompts for kids, giving them a fun starting point for their art.

 We’ve discovered that magazines make fun drawing prompts for kids!
 And not just for kids!

 Everyone has been tremendously inspired by these magazine drawing prompts, working more creatively and working on their artworks longer than they often do.

-The photo depicts an artwork that is composed of half a magazine page pasted onto paper and the missing half of the magazine image completed (or made up) through pen and ink drawing.
+The idea is a piece of artwork that is composed of half a magazine page pasted onto paper and the missing half of the magazine image completed (or made up) through pen and ink drawing.

 Magazine Pictures as Drawing Prompts for Kids

-1. Choose your magazine images and cut them out.
+- Choose your magazine images and cut them out

-I cut out half pages, partial pages, cut around some items, and even did one with a full magazine page (with the idea that the kids could draw over the magazine image).
+You can cut out half pages, partial pages, cut around some items, and or even a full magazine page (with the idea that the kids can draw over the magazine image).

-2. Glue the magazine pages to the paper as desired.
+- Glue the magazine pages to the paper as desired

 You can either go to work drawing right away at this point or you can let your magazine pages dry under a heavy book, so they’ll dry flat.

 Pick a magazine picture and draw around and on the magazine images and paper as desired, using the magazine image as a starting point or drawing prompt for your artwork.